Your guide to choosing a lift pass this season

 How much: $40 for an adult single uplift and $29 for a child.

-Why: The views at the top of Cardrona aren’t just for skiers or riders, you can hop in a gondola cabin on the McDougall’s Chondola, take in the views at the top of the mountain, find the picturesque Cardrona Swing and maybe even indulge in a mountain-top drink at the Vista Bar too.
+Why: The views at the top of Cardrona aren’t just for skiers and riders, you can hop in a McDougall’s Chondola gondola cabin, take in the views at the top of the mountain, post a photo from the Cardrona Swing and maybe even indulge in a mountain-top drink at Vista Bar.

 Who: Those who still enjoy the snow and sights but perhaps can’t ski or snowboard.